sunhanintech/installer-ng/README.md

 Visit your server on port 80 to get started.
 The output of the install script contains your login credentials.

-All generated credentials are also logged to `/root/solo.json`, so you can also retrieve them there.
+All generated credentials are logged to `/root/solo.json`, so you can also retrieve them there.

 Supported OSes